bowdoincollege/ai-tutorial-py/README.md

 * Pip3 (usually included with Python install)
 * Git
 * Clone this repository
-* (Optional) Install Ollama to run Llama and some other models locally: https://ollama.com/
+* (Optional, for Lesson 2 samples) Install Ollama to run Llama and some other models locally: https://ollama.com/
     1. In Terminal: ollama pull llama3.2
     2. For vision capabilities: ollama pull llama3.2-vision